janus-idp/backstage-showcase/showcase-docs/getting-started.md

 ### Customizing Telemetry Destination

-The `analytics-provider-segment` plugin is configured to send data to Red Hat by default.
+By default, the `analytics-provider-segment` plugin is configured to send data to Red Hat.
 To change the destination that receives telemetry data, set the value of the `SEGMENT_WRITE_KEY` environment variable in your Helm configuration file as shown in the following examples.

 #### Example using Helm Chart